 The runtime of the Jazz servers caches information about deployed applications.
 If a new version of an application is deployed, the server would not pick that up and would not redeploy it.
 To enforce redeploying, it is necessary to request a server reset.
 There are several ways to do that.

 One way is to use the Internal Tools and click on the Server Reset menu action.
 On the page displayed, click the Request Server Reset button.
 Next time the server is started, all plugins are redeployed.

 Force Server Reset and Redeploying – Alternative Approach

 If your server is not up, another way to enforce a server reset is to search for the file built-on.txt in the work folder of your application server.
 If this file is deleted, a server reset is performed the next time the server starts.
 For Tomcat you can find the file in the work folder of the application.

-For WebSphere Application Server, you should find the file located somewhere underneath the profile folder.
+For the traditional WebSphere Application Server you should find the file located somewhere underneath the profile folder.